What is LiDAR?

 Airborne LiDAR systems, also called airborne laser scanning systems, use LiDAR scanners mounted to aircraft (usually helicopters or UAVs) to generate 3D models of the ground surface.

-Airborne LiDAR mapping has become a valuable tool for creating digital elevation models of the Earth’s surface, largely replacing the older and less accurate method of photogrammetry.
+Airborne LiDAR mapping has become a valuable tool for creating digital elevation models of the Earth’s surface, mainly replacing the older and less accurate photogrammetry method.
 Airborne LiDAR scanning is also used extensively in forestry to build LiDAR surveys of the forest canopy and topographic terrain models of the forest's ground surface.

 Types of airborne LiDAR technology include: